opensearch-project/project-website/_authors/alicejw.markdown

 github: alicejw-aws
 ---

-Joshua Bright is an AWS Technical Writer working on the OpenSearch project documentation.
+Alice Williams is an AWS Technical Writer working on the OpenSearch project documentation.